 Tip: If you want to add parmesan cheese to the recipe a great time to do so is while you are cooking down the pasta to make the sauce.
 The parmesan will melt right in.

-Choose any optional add ins
+5. Choose add ins

 If you try my recipe for Farm Stand Summer Pasta, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.